 During their remarks, the honorees spoke of the need for more collaboration and cooperation in the political arena, the need for more commitment to public service, and the important role played by the Humphrey School in preparing leaders of the future.

 “As I look out at this room full of people, I see champions,” Meyer said, praising Minnesotans for their activism and their commitment to social change.
 “You do not sit on the sidelines when you see injustice.
 You work so hard to make the world a better place.”

 Swain, who has been an active citizen for more than 70 years, says the past 20 years have been among the best in his life.

 “My motto is, ‘You’re never too old to take risks.’
 I have and it’s one of the reasons I’m still around,” said Swain.
 “A recent survey of elderly in the last stages of life disclosed most wished they had taken more chances.
 The most basic steps to feel young are staying involved, keeping up with the times, and doing your part.”

-Thomas-Greenfield summed up the theme of the awards night when she called for a renewed commitment to the ideal of public service.
+She summed up the theme of the night when she called for a renewed commitment to the ideal of public service.